Katharine, Marketing and communications, Singapore

 My current role is the Franchise Market Leader for our Respiratory business for the Asia-Pacific region which is really a combination of commercial strategy and operational execution for our respiratory business.

 From a leadership perspective, my role involves a lot of listening, reflecting on experience and learnings and then appropriate measures of support and challenge.
-I also believe in authenticity so I think those I work see me as I really am (warts and all!).
+I also believe in authenticity so I think those I work with see me as I really am (warts and all!).

 Can you describe your career journey that has led you to this role?